-We manufacture BELVIQ at our facility in Switzerland, and sell BELVIQ to Eisai for marketing and distribution in the United States and, subject to applicable regulatory approval, in the additional territories under the Eisai BELVIQ Agreement for a purchase price starting at 31.5% and 30.75%, respectively, of Eisai s aggregate annual net sales (which are the gross invoiced sales less certain deductions described in the Eisai BELVIQ Agreement that are estimated by Eisai based on their experience, including deductions for certain taxes, credits, allowances, discounts, rebates, chargebacks, returns and other items) in all of such territories on an aggregate basis.
-The purchase price will increase on a tiered basis in the United States and in the additional territories to as high as 36.5% and 35.75%, respectively, on the portion of Eisai s annual net sales exceeding \$750.0 million, subject to reduction (for sales in a particular country), including in the event of generic competition in the applicable country.
+We manufacture BELVIQ at our facility in Switzerland, and, under the Eisai Second Amended Agreement, will sell BELVIQ to Eisai for commercialization in the United States and, subject to applicable regulatory approval, in the other territories under our agreement (other than Europe, China and Japan) for a purchase price starting at 31.5% and 30.75%, respectively (and starting at 27.5% in Europe, China and Japan) of Eisai s aggregate annual net sales (which are the gross invoiced sales less certain deductions described in the Eisai Second Amended Agreement that are estimated by Eisai based on their experience, including deductions for certain taxes, credits, allowances, discounts, rebates, chargebacks, returns and other items) in all of such territories on an aggregate basis.
+The purchase price will increase on a tiered basis in the United States and the other territories (other than Europe, China and Japan) to as high as 36.5% and 35.75%, respectively, on the portion of Eisai s annual aggregate net product sales exceeding \$750.0 million in all territories other than Europe, China and Japan.
+The purchase price will increase to 35% in Europe, China and Japan on the portion of Eisai s annual aggregate net product sales exceeding \$500.0 million.
+Eisai s annual net product sales are subject to reduction (for sales in a particular country), including in the event of generic competition in the applicable country.
+In addition, we are eligible to receive up to an aggregate of \$176.5 million in regulatory and development milestone payments under the Eisai Second Amended Agreement.
+We do not expect to receive the majority (or potentially any) of such payments in the short term.

+With respect to any post-approval development work for BELVIQ for weight management required by the FDA, we and Eisai will be responsible for 10% and 90%, respectively, of the expenses for such work other than the expenses of certain pediatric or adolescent studies, which we and Eisai will share equally.
 As part of the FDA s approval of BELVIQ, we and Eisai committed to evaluate the effect of long-term treatment with BELVIQ on the incidence of major adverse cardiovascular events in overweight and obese patients with cardiovascular disease or multiple cardiovascular risk factors, as well as to conduct post-marketing studies to assess the safety and efficacy of BELVIQ for weight management in obese pediatric patients.
-With respect to such studies, which we expect will take several years to complete, Eisai and we will be responsible for 90% and 10%, respectively, of the expenses for the cardiovascular outcomes trial, and we will share equally with Eisai the expenses of certain pediatric studies.
-In addition, with respect to any non-FDA required development work we may conduct relating to BELVIQ, we would expect to incur additional expenses, which may be significant depending on whether, and to what extent, a collaborator shares the expenses.
+We expect such studies will take several years to complete.
+With respect to any non-FDA required development work we may conduct relating to BELVIQ, we would expect to incur additional expenses that may be significant regardless of whether we share the expenses with Eisai or another collaborator.

-Eisai is responsible for regulatory activities related to the BELVIQ New Drug Application, or NDA, and for the regulatory activities for obtaining marketing approval in any country in the additional territories under the Eisai BELVIQ Agreement.
-If the regulatory authority for a country in the additional territories requires development work before or following approval of BELVIQ in such country, Eisai and we will be responsible for 90% and 10%, respectively, of the expenses for such work, with the exception of the expenses for stability testing, which we will share equally with Eisai.
-In addition, Ildong and CYT are responsible for the regulatory approval and, ultimately, marketing and distribution of BELVIQ in South Korea and Taiwan, respectively, including related development costs and other expenses.
+Eisai is responsible for regulatory activities related to the BELVIQ New Drug Application, or NDA, and for the regulatory activities for obtaining marketing approval in any country in the additional territories under the Eisai Second Amended Agreement.
+If the regulatory authority for a country in the additional territories requires development work before or following approval of BELVIQ in such country, we and Eisai will share expenses for such work.
+In addition, Ildong and CYB are responsible for the regulatory approval and, ultimately, marketing and distribution of BELVIQ in South Korea and Taiwan, respectively, including related development costs and other expenses.